Neuropathic arthropathy

-Neuropathic arthropathy (also known as Charcot neuroarthropathy or diabetic arthropathy), refers to a progressive fragmentation of bones and joints in the presence of neuropathy.
-It can occur in any joint where denervation is present, although it most frequently presents in the foot and ankle.
-It follows an episodic pattern of early inflammation followed by periarticular destruction, bony coalescence, and finally bony remodeling.
-This can lead to considerable deformity and morbidity, including limb instability, ulceration, infection, and amputation.
+Neuropathic arthropathy, also known as Charcot neuroarthropathy (/ʃɑːrˈkoʊ/ shar-KOH, /fr/) or diabetic arthropathy, refers to a progressive fragmentation of bones and joints in the presence of neuropathy.
+It can occur in any joint where denervation is present, although it most frequently presents in the foot and ankle (Charcot's foot, the term was coined by Ralph H. Major in 1928).
+Charcot's foot develops from an unnoticed trivial bone injury, which will extend with continuing load bearing and, hence, progressing reactive inflammation.
+This process can be halted (while neuropathy continues) by appropriate unloading, preferably before any significant joint damage has occurred.
+If not, joint coalescence, stiffness and deformity will result, associated with severely impaired foot function.
+Such a ruined foot will cause considerable morbidity and mortality due to ulceration, infection and amputation.

-The diagnosis of Charcot neuroarthropathy is made clinically and should be considered whenever a patient presents with warmth and swelling around a joint in the presence of neuropathy.
-Although counterintuitive, pain is present in many cases despite the neuropathy.
+The diagnosis of Charcot neuroarthropathy should be considered whenever a patient presents with warmth and swelling around a joint in the presence of neuropathy with impaired nociception.
+Although counterintuitive, deep dull pain may be present upon load bearing in many cases despite the neuropathy.
 Some sort of trauma or microtrauma is thought to initiate the cycle but often patients will not remember because of numbness.
 Misdiagnosis is common.

-The goal of treatment is to avoid ulceration, create joint stability, and to maintain a plantigrade foot.
+The goal of treatment is to avoid foot deformity, ulceration, create joint stability, and to maintain a plantigrade foot.
 Early recognition, patient education, and protection of joints through various offloading methods is important in treating this disorder.
-Surgery can be considered in cases of advanced joint destruction.
+Corrective surgery can be considered in cases of advanced joint destruction.

+Epidemiology of the Charcot foot

+The Charcot foot is a relatively rare disease.
+Its annual incidence in the diabetic population is 0,074%, which is similar to the incidence of foot fractures in the general population of 0,091% (including ankle fractures 0,094% and metatarsal fractures 0.071%).
+This finding is consistent with the traumatic nature of the Charcot foot.